The Primary Purpose

 Preparation for the Global Community

-In the classroom and the broader community, the College emphasizes an appreciation of individual differences.
-These include, but are not limited to race, ethnicity, cultural background, gender, sexual orientation, socioeconomic class, academic ability and interest, age, religious background and belief, and physical ability.
-The College recognizes that students need to understand how different cultures interact and must be appreciated in the world today.
+In the classroom and the broader community, the College emphasizes an appreciation of individual differences and identities.
+These include, but are not limited to race, ethnicity, cultural background, gender, sexual orientation, socioeconomic class, academic ability and interest, age, religious background, beliefs, and physical ability.
+The College recognizes the importance of creating opportunities for students to interact with different cultures so they can learn to respect and appreciate them.
 The College holds a global view that perceives the interconnectedness of technological, ecological, economic, social, health, and political issues that must be understood and addressed from an international perspective.
 Students will develop an intercultural awareness and respect for other points of view, and will be prepared to participate in an increasingly global community.

 Mohawk Valley Community College was the first community college established in New York State.
 Founded in 1946 as the New York State Institute of Applied Arts and Sciences at Utica, it was one of five post-secondary institutions established on an experimental basis after World War II.
 The two-year public college offered programs leading to technical and semi-professional employment in business and industry.